GrahamCobb/extents-lists/README.md

 There is no operator precedence, no parentheses and all evaluation is strictly left-to-right.
 Note: **THIS MIGHT CHANGE** at some time in the future.
-This means that using wildcards or concatenation between directories in the righthand-side of an operator will almost certainly not achieve the desired effect (see example below).
+This means that using wildcards in the righthand-side of an operator will almost certainly not achieve the desired effect (see example below).

 If the -s option is specified then the resulting list is automatically sent to `extents-size`